 There’s an unlimited choice of compost bin nowadays, which can be found at virtually any garden centre.
 If you are looking for something that fits the general aesthetic of your garden, then the best way is to build your own makeshift composter.

 To get the best results, you simply have to place your compost heap on a level, well drained area.
 This will not only speed up the process, but it will also help worms get inside and begin breaking it down.
 Nature has bestowed us with worms that love living in dark moist environments and this is the perfect natural disposal unit for compost.

 The key to creating top-quality compost is to have a mixture of natural garden waste and household waste.
 Natural garden waste is quick to break down and will deliver moistness and nitrogen.
 Though household waste takes more time to rot, it provides more carbon and fibre.
 This also cause air bubbles to form on the inside.

 The major key to good quality compost is the balance.
 You can create the proper equilibrium yourself by adding dryer waster if it’s too wet or damper waste if it’s too dry.
 Another major step to finding the balance is to have enough air.
 A good tip is to create little pockets by including scrunched up bits of cardboard to the mixture.

-There are many other ways of creating environmentally friendly gardening such as giving it regular airing, saving water, looking after your soil, use the right quantity of water at the right time, plant drought resistant plants, collect rainwater, reuse old water, improving air quality, plant larger trees and many more.
+There are many other ways of creating environmentally friendly gardening such as giving it regular airing, saving water, looking after your soil (after all, if you order top quality soil, you’re going to want to keep it healthy), use the right quantity of water at the right time, plant drought resistant plants, collect rainwater, reuse old water, improving air quality, plant larger trees and many more.